RuihanZhang2015/ExSeq-Toolbox/docs/source/index.rst

-Welcome to the documentation of our ExM Toolbox!
+Welcome to the documentation of ExSeq Toolbox!
 ===================================

 Check out the :doc:`usage` section for further information, including